Today, we’re all bombarded with product choices. If you want to stay top-of-mind with your customers, try email marketing.

 As with any type of marketing, your first step in email marketing should be to set goals.

 So how do you find these people, and get their email addresses?
-You start by asking them.
+Start by asking them.

 Let’s say you own a pet supply shop.
 When you chat with customers, offer to send discounts and special offers if they provide an email address.
 If you have a website, you can include a form and encourage visitors to subscribe online.

-Be sure to include useful information and relevant offers, like tips for dog training, or a voucher for dog treats.
+Be sure to include useful information and relevant offers, like tips for dog training, or a coupon for dog treats.

 While you’re educating your customers about your business, you can use marketing emails, to learn more about them as well.